Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

-This point expands on the first step, whereby if you can increase the range of motion that our hips can extend, it allows the weak glute to activate and contract more.
+This point also expands on the first step, whereby if you can increase the range of motion that your hips can extend, it allows the weak glute to activate and contract more.

-The video above covers how to massage your hip flexors out, but also includes a stretching and weak glute activation exercise that is well recommended you try.
+The video above covers how to massage your hip flexors out and also includes a stretching and weak glute activation exercise you can try.

 3. Glute Exercise: Modified Single-Leg Glute Bridges

-Now that you’ve increased range of motion in your tight hip, you’ll want to start strengthening the weak glute and making sure it is working.
+Now that you’ve increased range of motion in your tight hip, you’ll want to start strengthening the weak glute and make sure it is working.

-In the case of a glute imbalance, the weak glute will often shift the brunt of the work to the hamstrings or even the quads on the same side.
+Not only will the overactive glute take over but it’s possible that the weak glute will pass on the work to the hamstrings or even the quads on the same side.

-The exercise described above, again by Guerilla Zen Fitness, shows you how to do a single leg glute bridge in such a way to make sure that the hamstrings do not take on the work of the weak glute.
+The exercise described above shows you how to do a single leg glute bridge in such a way to make sure that the hamstrings do not take on the work of the weak glute.